 - The marriage needs to be legal in your home country.
 (Americans and Canadians you are covered here and you don’t even need to register it once you return home)

-First Gather Up All Your Documents
+First Gather Up All Your Documents and paperwork

 Please check with the nearest embassy since this list may be incomplete and rules are subject to change.

 The first thing you need to do is gather all the required documents and paperwork so make sure to give yourself enough time to do that.
 I recommend starting at least 3 months in advance.

 - Two “marriage Notice forms” or M-10 form.
 One for each of you.
 You can download the M-10 form from the registrars office.

 - Birth Certificates for both of you.
 They must be original

 - Divorce Decree: If you were married before, you must provide a divorce decree or a death certificate if that person is deceased.
 (They must be certified)

 - “Certificate of no impediment” (CONI).
 Contact your home country’s civil authority to obtain this.
 It is to prove that you are free to marry.
 Only foreigners need do this step.
 Without it, you will not be able to marry in Scotland.
 The only exception is if you have lived in the UK for 2 years as a resident.